realistschuckle/nodemock/README.md

 	mocked.returns(returnValue)
 		Specify the return value of the function

-	mocked.calls(callbackPosition, callbackArg1, callbackArg2, ...)
+	mocked.calls(callbackPosition, argumentsArray)
-		Calls a callback at the arguments in index `callbackPosition` with the arguments specified above
+		Calls a callback at the arguments in index `callbackPosition` with the arguments specified in the "argumentsArray"

 		when using this you've to define a function signature as a callback in the argument list for a callback at index 2 .takes() function will be as,